srl295/srl295-slides/presentation.md

  Example: `#define UCONFIG_NO_LEGACY_CONVERSION`
 (May not reduce data size)

-- *2018 Bonus:* More/better tooling for data slicing is in development!
+- *2019 Bonus:* More/better tooling for data slicing is available!
   - Subscribe to the [_icu-design_](http://site.icu-project.org/contacts) mailing list for updates
   - Bug to follow: [ICU-10923](https://unicode-org.atlassian.net/browse/ICU-10923)